-Rooney, William (Ó Maolruanaidh, Liam) (1873–1901), journalist and poet, was born 20 October 1873 in 39 Mabbot St. (a tenement building in ‘the Monto’, Dublin), eldest among five sons and two daughters of Patrick Rooney (d.
+Rooney, William (Ó Maolruanaidh, Liam) (1873–1901), journalist and poet, was born 20 October 1873 in 39 Mabbot Street (a tenement building in ‘the Monto’, Dublin), eldest among five sons and two daughters of Patrick Rooney (d.
 1906), a coachbuilder, and Teresa Rooney (neé Buckley).
-Rooney's father was a Fenian and a member of the Old Guard Benevolent Union (an IRB veterans association).
-William was educated at Strand St. CBS and, briefly, at Richmond St. CBS.
-Aged 12 he became a junior clerk in a solicitor's office, but continued his education at night and passed the junior certificate exams (1887).
+Rooney's father was a Fenian and a member of the Old Guard Benevolent Union (an Irish Republican Brotherhood (IRB) veterans association).
+William was educated at Strand Street Christian Brothers' School (CBS) and, briefly, at Richmond Street CBS.
+Aged twelve he became a junior clerk in a solicitor's office, but continued his education at night and passed the junior certificate exams (1887).
 He then became a clerk with the Midland Great Western Railway.

 One of the earliest members of the Irish Fireside Club, a nationalist reading and discussion group, established in the mid 1880s, where young people took Irish-language lessons and were introduced to the works of Thomas Davis (qv) and John Mitchel (qv), he also joined the Junior Young Ireland Society.
 Davis, in particular, remained the model for Rooney throughout his life, leading Arthur Griffith (qv) to describe Rooney as ‘the Davis of the national revival’.
 Rooney valued nationalist aspiration over literary excellence, not only in his reading but in his writing, prompting James Joyce (qv) to write that his poems were the product of ‘a weary and foolish spirit, speaking of redemption and revenge, blaspheming against tyrants, and going forth, full of tears and curses, upon its infernal labours’ (Barry (ed.), 62).
 It was at the Fireside Club, probably in 1888, that Rooney met Griffith.
 They joined the Leinster Debating Society, later the Parnellite Leinster Literary Society; Griffith became president of the society and Rooney an active member, contributing to the society's journal, Eblana, before becoming secretary.
 Rooney's poetry was first published in United Ireland in June 1891.
 His first journalistic work was a series of articles on notable graves in the Dublin area, written in conjunction with Griffith, which appeared in the Evening Herald (1892).